ʻAva ceremony: ʻAva distributor

-'Ava makers
+ʻAva makers

-The 'ava is prepared by a member or members of what is termed the ʻaumaga (ʻava makers).
+The ʻava is prepared by a member or members of what is termed the ʻaumaga (ʻava makers).
 The term ʻaumaga is also used to refer to the assembly of all young men and untitled males (without matai titles) in a village.

-Today, in the Samoa 'ava ceremony, the role of the ʻaumaga is a comprehensive term, but in former times the 'ava makers were a much more select guild.
-In the preparation of the 'ava for a ceremony the services of a young woman or young man, or one or more young ladies and young men may be utilised.
-It is customary for the daughters of all chiefs to be taught how to prepare the 'ava.
-If the person mixing the 'ava is a young woman, it is customary for her to be the virgin daughter of a chief (matai).
-The 'ava mixer, sits behind the tanoa bowl and thoroughly mixes the 'ava as another member of the ʻaumaga adds water from time to time.
-As the mixing proceeds, the 'ava mixer from time to time wrings the liquid from the strainer and folding the same into half its usual length passes it to another member of the ʻaumaga standing outside or near the edge of the house who frees the strainer of the woody particles of the 'ava by several violent flicks.
+Today, in the Samoa ʻava ceremony, the role of the ʻaumaga is a comprehensive term, but in former times the ʻava makers were a much more select guild.
+In the preparation of the ʻava for a ceremony the services of a young woman or young man, or one or more young ladies and young men may be utilised.
+It is customary for the daughters of all chiefs to be taught how to prepare the ʻava.
+If the person mixing the ʻava is a young woman, it is customary for her to be the virgin daughter of a chief (matai).
+The ʻava mixer, sits behind the tanoa bowl and thoroughly mixes the ʻava as another member of the ʻaumaga adds water from time to time.
+As the mixing proceeds, the ʻava mixer from time to time wrings the liquid from the strainer and folding the same into half its usual length passes it to another member of the ʻaumaga standing outside or near the edge of the house who frees the strainer of the woody particles of the ʻava by several violent flicks.
 He then quickly passes the strainer back to the mixer who proceeds until all the particles of the dried root are removed.
-The stylised movements and serious concentration in the making of the 'ava are part of the ritual pattern in the ceremony.
+The stylised movements and serious concentration in the making of the ʻava are part of the ritual pattern in the ceremony.
 The water poured into the bowl as the mixing proceeds is done from either the left or right, not from in front.
 The action of mixing is one of contracting and expanding the fingers of the two hands as the strainer is slowly worked towards the mixer.
 When the mixing is completed the rim of the bowl is wiped to remove any water or woody material and the strainer is folded up and placed on the rim of the bowl.
 The mixer then places both hands on the bowl and sits quietly awaiting the next move in the ceremony.

-Before that was vetoed by early missionaries, it was customary for the dried 'ava root to be chewed by one or more of the members of the ʻaumaga.
+Before that was vetoed by early missionaries, it was customary for the dried ʻava root to be chewed by one or more of the members of the ʻaumaga.
 Those chosen for this work were possessed of clean mouths and good teeth and they were required to thoroughly rinse out their mouths before commencing their duty.
-When the 'ava had been sufficiently chewed it was spat out on to the leaf of a banana or breadfruit or taro and carried and deposited in the 'ava bowl.
+When the ʻava had been sufficiently chewed it was spat out on to the leaf of a banana or breadfruit or taro and carried and deposited in the ʻava bowl.

-There is no rule governing the strength of the 'ava.
+There is no rule governing the strength of the ʻava.
 If the root is plentiful, the drink is naturally made several degrees stronger than if it is in short supply.